terra-money/classic-core/docs/concepts/validator/validator-faq.md

 The Testnet is a great environment to test your validator setup before launch.

 We view testnet participation as a great way to signal to the community that you are ready and able to operate a validator.
-You can find all relevant information about the testnet [here](https://github.com/cosmos/cosmos-sdk/tree/develop/cmd/gaia/testnets) and [here](https://github.com/cosmos/testnets).
+You can find all relevant information about the testnet [here](https://github.com/terra-project/testnets).

 ### What are the different types of keys?

 In short, there are two types of keys:

 * **Tendermint Key**: This is a unique key used to sign block hashes.
-It is associated with a public key `cosmosvalconspub`.
+It is associated with a public key `terravalconspub`.
-  * Generated when the node is created with gaiad init.
+  * Generated when the node is created with terrad init.
-  * Get this value with `gaiad tendermint show-validator` e.g. `cosmosvalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`
+  * Get this value with `terrad tendermint show-validator` e.g. `terravalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`

 * **Application keys**: These keys are created from the application and used to sign transactions.
 As a validator, you will probably use one key to sign staking-related transactions, and another key to sign governance-related transactions.
-Application keys are associated with a public key `cosmospub` and an address `cosmos`.
-Both are derived from account keys generated by `gaiacli keys add`.
+Application keys are associated with a public key `terrapub` and an address `terra`.
+Both are derived from account keys generated by `terracli keys add`.
-  * Note: A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `cosmosvaloper` and `cosmosvaloperpub`
+  * Note: A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `terravaloper` and `terravaloperpub`

 ### What are the different states a validator can be in?